Income test for FTB Part B

 You won’t be eligible for FTB Part B if the primary earner earns more than $100,000.

 We call the parent or carer with the lower income the secondary earner.
-We use their income to work out how much FTB B you can receive.
+We use their income to work out how much FTB B you can get.

-If you’re the secondary earner and your partner earns $100,000 or less, you can still receive some FTB Part B if your income is below:
+If you’re the secondary earner and your partner earns $100,000 or less, you can still get some FTB Part B. This is if your income is below either:

-- $27,722 a year, if your youngest child is younger than 5 years of age, or
+- $28,197 a year, if your youngest child is younger than 5 years of age

-You can’t receive FTB Part B while you’re receiving Parental Leave Pay.
+You can’t get FTB Part B while you’re receiving Parental Leave Pay.

-If you receive FTB Part B fortnightly, we’ll automatically adjust your payments to make sure we don’t pay you too much FTB Part B.
+If you get FTB Part B fortnightly, we’ll adjust your payments.
+We do this to make sure we don’t pay you too much FTB Part B.